The Paladin, An Overview

 - Agility is worthless to any flavor of Paladin.

-- Protection: Very important as it goes directly to your blocking, not as important as it was in Cataclysm, due to block mechanic changes. .
+- Protection: Very important as it goes directly to your blocking and attack power.

 - Haste– decreases cooldown times, decreases the time between DoT ticks and might add an addition tick at high ratings.